dginio/mapsattack/README.md

 ###### configure mapsattack :
+edit the file /opt/mapsattack/mapsattack.conf

+set the service you want enable in the global part, for example :
+> log_services = sshd,vsftpd

+set the location of the server, you can get it on http://www.iplocationfinder.com/
+> latitude = xx.xxxxxx

+> longitude = xx.xxxxxx

-edit the file /opt/mapsattack/mapsattack.conf set the passwords you used for the database accounts in the mysql part
+set the passwords you used for the database accounts in the mysql part

 > [mysql]